dev-sec/dev-sec.github.io/content/blog/2018-10-15-new-homepage.md

   link: https://lollyrock.com
 ---

-Hi Security-Friends,
+Hi Security Friends,

-we had this update in works for a while and the new webpage is finally here.
-It features a few new exiting things.
-We migrated from our old custom-build web page to [hugo](https://gohugo.io/) and combined our frontpage, blog and documentation into one single repository.
+We had this update in the works for a while and the new homepage is finally here.
+I'll look at some of the updates and encourage you to reach out for future improvements.

+We finally migrated from our old custom-built pages to [Hugo](https://gohugo.io/) and combined our frontpage, blog and documentation into one single repository.
 This is easier to maintain and to contribute to.
-Besides the technical improvements, we also worked on an improved user experience.
-Besides the fresh front-page, we specifically created a new contributor page and improved our baseline overview.
+Besides these technical improvements, we also worked on the user experience, a fresh front-page, and a new contributor page, and and improved baseline overview.

 ### New contributor page